Idol (franchise): Concept

 The show is a reality television singing competition where the winner is selected by the audience voting.
 The show combines a number of elements previously used by other shows such as Popstars – mass auditioning, the search of a new star, and the use of a judging panel that critiques the auditioners' performance and selects the contestants.
 An important element is audience participation, where the audience may vote by telephone or text to decide which contestant can proceed further each week and ultimately win.
 According to the show creator, Simon Fuller, "the interactivity was important because this would allow the audience to tell me who they liked best and this, in turn, would indicate to me who would have the most fans and eventually sell the most music and become the biggest stars."
 To this is added "the drama of backstories and the real-life soap opera of the unfolding real-time events" as the show is presented as a live competition event which drew "more from a sporting concept of true competition".

 Format

 Hosts

 Each show has at least one host that directs the show, introduces the singers and delivers the results of each episode including the finale.
-While some countries have one host (Ryan Seacrest in American Idol, Boy William in Indonesian Idol (replacing Daniel Mananta in season 3–10), Dominic Bowden in New Zealand Idol, ProVerb in Idols SA, IK Osakioduwa in Nigerian Idol and Phan Anh, Huy Khánh, Duy Hải and Đức Bảo in Vietnam Idol since the third season), most shows have two co-hosts.
+While some countries have one host (Ryan Seacrest in American Idol, Robby Purba and Enzy Storia in Indonesian Idol (replacing Daniel Mananta and Boy William in season 3–10 and in season 11-13), Dominic Bowden in New Zealand Idol, ProVerb in Idols SA, IK Osakioduwa in Nigerian Idol and Phan Anh, Huy Khánh, Duy Hải and Đức Bảo in Vietnam Idol since the third season), most shows have two co-hosts.
 As well as judges, some countries have adopted new members to the hosting/jury party.